engrit-illinois/org-shared-mecm-deployments/README.md

 # Report-UnnecessaryDirectDeployments.psm1

-This module looks through the org's standardized deployment collections, notes the deployments, and reports any extraneous collections/deployments which are found to deuplicate the standardized ones.
-The idea is to limit the number of one-off deployments of the same apps, to limit the overall number of deployments and thus limit time spent troubleshooting broken deployments.
+This module looks through the org's standardized deployment collections, notes the deployments, and reports any deployments of the same apps which are directly deployed to other collections, and which collections.
+The idea is to limit the number of duplicated one-off deployments, to limit the overall number of deployments and thus limit time spent troubleshooting broken deployments.

 ### Example usage